-I used to practice Ashtanga Vinyasa Yoga daily since 2002.
-From primary series to secondary and later into the 3rd series, I was more and more interested in the topics of breath, its relation to the movement and pranayama & meditation in general.
+I practiced Ashtanga Vinyasa Yoga daily since year 2002.
+From primary series to secondary and later into the 3rd series, I was more and more interested in the topics of breath, its relation to the movement and techniques of pranayama & meditation in general.

 In 2007, during my first visit to Mysore (South India), I met Vinay Kumar, who had just started to introduce western students into his unique asana sequence called “Prana Vashya Yoga“.
 Although he was almost unknown among the western students coming to Mysore, he himself was already recognized as an experienced yoga practitioner (visit www.pranavashya.com for more information).

-In addition to public and private asana & pranayama classes, I organize workshops on various yoga topics and manage yoga studio Jemný svět (i.e. Subtle World), which I found in 2011 in Prague, Czech republic.
+In addition to public and private asana, pranayama & meditation courses, I organize workshops on various yoga topics and manage yoga studio Jemný svět (i.e. Subtle World), which I found in 2011 in Prague, Czech Republic, Europe.